opensafely-core/ehrql/DEVELOPERS.md

 The process for generating these files is described below.

-When the main OpenSAFELY documentation is built, it imports the databuilder `docs/` directory and builds it within the main documentation site.
+When the main OpenSAFELY documentation is built, it imports the ehrql `docs/` directory and builds it within the main documentation site.
 This assumes that all generated documentation has been updated already (see below for a description of pre-commit hooks and Github Actions that mechanisms that check this happens).

-#### Process for updating databuilder documentation
+#### Process for updating ehrql documentation

 1. Developer makes changes to documentation files or code/tests that generate documentation
 2. Changes committed; pre-commit hook ensures generated docs are up-to-date